arome/react-image-mapper/README.md

 ## Development (`src`, `lib` and the build process)

+You have to use a `lts/boron` version of Node for running the build process, e. g. v6.17.1.
+You can do so using `nvm`.

 **NOTE:** The source code for the component is in `src`.
 A transpiled CommonJS version (generated with Babel) is available in `lib` for use with node.js, browserify and webpack.
 A UMD bundle is also built to `dist`, which can be included without the need for any build system.

 To build, watch and serve the examples (which will also watch the component source), run `npm start`.
 If you just want to watch changes to `src` and rebuild `lib`, run `npm run watch` (this is useful if you are working with `npm link`).